News

 Start Date: September 1, 2025

 Huili Chen’s research focuses on designing multi-faceted human experiences augmented by socially intelligent machines while integrating approaches from computer science, psychology and design.
 Her work has been published in top-tier journals and conferences in human-computer Interaction, human-centered computing and other interdisciplinary fields.
 Her research has been featured in MIT News, Asparagus Magazine and the CODAME Art + Tech Festival.
-She has also been honored as one of Forbes China’s 30 Under 30, an MIT Graduate Woman of Excellence, and a recipient of the Learning Innovation Fellowship at the MIT Media Lab.
+She has also been honoured as one of Forbes China’s 30 Under 30, an MIT Graduate Woman of Excellence, and a recipient of the Learning Innovation Fellowship at the MIT Media Lab.

 She completed her PhD in Media Arts and Sciences at the MIT Media Lab in 2023, where she was part of the Personal Robots Group and has continued to work as a postdoctoral researcher.
 Most recently she has also been a research fellow at the Berkman Klein Center for Internet & Society at Harvard University.